Bernier and Dorre Islands

 - Do not camp or light fires

-- Take no pets or firearms onto the island
+- Do not take pets or firearms onto the island

 - Do not leave any food, rubbish or bodily waste on the island